slytomcat/stone_scissors_paper/README.md

 Success response: `HTTP 200 OK` with body containing JSON with following parameter:

-- `response`: the same values as in response on the request for bet.
+- `response`: the same values as in responses on the request for bet and disclosure.

+Some additional responses can be received in the requests for bet, disclose and result:
+    - `unauthorized` - the error message when player is not authorized to place a bet.
+    - `round had been falsificated` - the error message when the round information was falsificated.
+The falsificated round cannot be continued.